 With assistance from Larry Cermak and Isabel Woodford.

 This article has been updated from its original form to include quotes from Edith Pardo and Bob Bonomo published by a source following this report’s publication.
-It was also update to note that Ran NeuNer claims only invested $350,000 into the project.
+It was also update to note that Ran NeuNer claims he only invested $350,000 into the project.
 It has also been updated to note that Pardo emailed a lawsuit to The Block contractor Larry Cermak.